Tata Tiago: Second Facelift (2025)

-The facelifted Tiago was unveiled alongside the Tigor facelift on 10 January 2025, featuring a redesigned front fascia.
+The facelifted Tiago was unveiled alongside the Tigor facelift on 10 January 2025, featuring a very slightly changed front fascia, with new headlights.

+Third facelift (2026)

+A very heavy facelift of the Tiago and Tiago.ev was launched on 28 May 2026 with prices starting from ₹4.7 Lakh for ICE and ₹7.0 Lakh for the EV variants.

 Tiago.ev

 The electric version of the Tiago called the Tata Tiago.ev was launched in 2022.
-The Long Range version has a range of 315 km with battery capacity of 24 kWh and an electric motor producing 74 hp and 114 nm while the Medium Range version has a range of 250 km with a battery capacity of 19.2 kWh and an electric motor producing 61 hp and 110 nm.
+The Long Range version has a range of 315 km with a battery capacity of 24 kWh and an electric motor producing 74 hp and 114 nm, while the Medium Range version has a range of 250 km with a battery capacity of 19.2 kWh and an electric motor producing 61 hp and 110 nm.
 The battery can be charged in 57 minutes with a 50 kW DC fast charger.
 It can go from 0-60 km/h in 5.7 seconds.

 Safety

-In 2020, the Indian manufactured Tiago was crash tested in its basic safety specification for the Indian market by Global NCAP 1.0 (based on Latin NCAP 2013), scoring four stars for adult occupant protection and three stars for child occupant protection.
-The Tiago offers dual airbags as standard across all the variants but does not offer side airbags, ESC or ISOFIX anchors.
+In 2020, the Indian manufactured Tiago was crash tested in its basic safety specification for the Indian market by Global NCAP 1.0 (similar to Latin NCAP 2013), scoring four stars for adult occupant protection and three stars for child occupant protection.
+The Tiago offers dual airbags as standard across all the variants, but does not offer side airbags, ESC or ISOFIX anchors.
 It does not have three-point seatbelts or head restraints in all seating positions.
 Its structure was deemed to be incapable of withstanding further loading during the crash test.